james-gould/azure-keyvault-emulator/README.md

     .WithReference(keyVault); // reference as normal
 ```

-You can also toggle on persisted data, which creates a `emulator.db` loaded at runtime and updated in real-time.
+You can also toggle on persisted data, which creates an `emulator.db` loaded at runtime and updated in real-time.

 ```csharp
 var keyVaultServiceName = "keyvault"; // Remember this string, you'll need it to get the vaultUri!